Joe Powers is married to Karla and has 4 daughters. Originally

 Debbie Angelo, a 1980 Creston graduate, has two children, Kayla and Logan and one granddaughter and one grandson.
 Debbie joined as Office Mngr. in August of 2000.
 Debbie enjoys personalizing services through designing color service folders and personal video tributes, in addition to looking to all of the details of families wishes.
 Debbie's after-care assistance includes helping families with filing insurance claims and assisting with their monument needs.
 She loves working with people and has a heart for serving and helping families celebrate the life of their loved one.
-Debbie stays active through her involvements with her church and her time with family and friends.
+Debbie stays active through her involvements with her family and loves spending time with friends.
 Debbie served as President of the Creston PTO group for many years; was actively involved with the Relay for Life committee for 10 years and also served as a Paul Somers is from Creston, his wife is Cheryl and he